huangc28/go-migrate-makefile/README.md

 DB_DSN:=$(DSN_PROTOCOL)://$(PG_USER):$(PG_PASSWORD)@$(PG_HOST):$(PG_PORT)/$(PG_DBNAME)?sslmode=disable
 ```

-You can override it to suite your need:
+You can override any of the above to to suite your need:

+## Override default DB env variables from your dot env file

+Include the following code in your Makefile to replace the default DB env variables.

 **.env**